 Doctors at the Washington University and Barnes-Jewish Transplant Center have decades of experience treating liver cancer with liver transplantation.
-Our center has performed over 3,000 liver transplants, an accomplished achieved by less than 25 other centers in the country who offer liver transplant as a treatment option for patients with certain types of liver cancer.
+Our center has performed over 3,000 liver transplants, an accomplished achieved by less than 25 other centers in the nation.

-Dedicated to innovative research and treatment plans, our physicians can treat patients other centers can’t, including those with larger tumors and more advanced liver cancers.
+Dedicated to innovative research and treatment plans, our physicians can treat patients other centers can’t, including those more advanced liver cancers.
 Our transplant team works closely with the experts at Siteman Cancer Center to determine the best treatment options for your needs.

-- Comprehensive living liver donation program: A living donor liver transplant means some patients may receive a liver transplant much sooner than they otherwise would.
+- Comprehensive living donation program: A living donor liver transplant means patients may receive a liver transplant sooner than expected.
 Learn more about living donor liver transplant.

-Primary liver cancer is cancer that begins in the liver.
-Metastatic liver cancer is cancer that starts elsewhere in the body and spreads to the liver.
-People who have certain types of early or advanced cancers in the liver may be candidates for transplant.
+Primary liver cancer begins in the liver.
+Metastatic liver cancer starts somewhere else in the body and spreads to the liver.
+Depending on eligibility criteria, people with certain types of early or advanced cancers in the liver may be candidates for transplant.
 We recognize that organ transplantation is the most innovative treatment for many diseases.

 We specialize in liver transplant to treat:

-Our specialists carefully evaluate each patient to determine which patients may benefit from transplantation based on several factors, such as whether the cancer has spread and tumor size.
+Our specialists carefully evaluate each patient to determine which patients may benefit from transplantation based on whether the cancer has spread and the tumor size.
 If you have liver cancer, the average wait time for a deceased donor liver is 9-12 months.
-While you are waiting for a liver, our specialists use the latest treatments to shrink the tumor.
-Shrinking the tumor increases the success rate of transplant surgery.
+While you are waiting for a liver, your care team uses the latest treatments to shrink the tumor.
+Doing so increases the success rate of transplant surgery.

-When we detect large liver tumors that don’t meet United Network for Organ Sharing (UNOS) liver transplant criteria, we can often reduce or “downstage” tumor size so you meet the criteria for a liver transplant.
-Your doctor may recommend chemotherapy, radiation therapy or advanced interventional radiology treatments as alternatives to or in combination with liver transplantation:
+When we detect large liver tumors that don’t meet the United Network for Organ Sharing (UNOS) liver transplant criteria, we can often reduce or “downstage” the tumor size, allowing you to meet the requirements for a liver transplant.
+Your doctor may recommend chemotherapy, radiation therapy or advanced interventional radiology treatments as alternatives to or in combination with liver transplantation, including:

 - Surgery: Liver resection, or surgical removal of the cancer